vaughanb/UnityMultiplayerARPG_LootBag/README.md

 ![](Screenshots/UILootItems.png)

+4. If you wish to have the loot dialog block the UI:
-4. Scroll down to 'Block Controller Uis' and increase size by 1.
+  * Versions before 1.6: Scroll down to 'Block Controller Uis' and increase size by 1.
 Then add LootItemsComponents to the new element.
+  * Versions 1.6 and later: Select UILootDialog in the dialogs list and add the 'Block UI Controller' component to it.

 ![](Screenshots/BlockControllerUIs.png)